t-a-bonnet/NRR/README.md

 ## Google Colab Tutorial

 For a comprehensive demonstration of NRR and a step-by-step guide on its usage, please refer to the [Google Colab tutorial](https://colab.research.google.com/drive/1pwWTMatqy-sxB5etYUMTkXN5uqCd5pyg#scrollTo=D8_nd5tyNEcq).

+## References

+- Clinchant, Stéphane and Gaussier, Eric.
+(2009) ‘Bridging language modeling and divergence from randomness models: A log-logistic model for IR’ in *Conference on the Theory of Information Retrieval*, pp. 54-65.

 ## License